-- Inform the technologist if you're pregnant or breast-feeding.
+- Tell the technologist if you're pregnant or breastfeeding.

-- Bring a list of all the medications and supplements you take.
+- Bring a list of all the medicines and supplements you take.

 What you can expect

-SPECT scans involve two steps: receiving a radioactive injection (called a tracer) and using a SPECT machine to scan a specific area of your body.
+SPECT scans involve two steps: receiving a radioactive injection, called a tracer, and using a SPECT machine to scan a certain area of your body.

 Receiving a radioactive substance

 You'll receive a radioactive substance through an intravenous (IV) infusion into a vein in your arm.
-The tracer dose is very small.
-You may feel a cold sensation as it enters your body.
+The tracer dose is very small, and you may feel a cold sensation as it enters your body.
 You may be asked to lie quietly in a room for 20 minutes or more before your scan while your body absorbs the radioactive tracer.
 In some cases, you may need to wait several hours or, rarely, several days between the injection and your SPECT scan.

-Your body's more-active tissues will absorb more of the radioactive substance.
-For instance, during a seizure, the area of your brain causing the seizure may retain more of the radioactive tracer, which allows doctors to pinpoint the area of your brain causing your seizures.
+Your body's more active tissues will absorb more of the radioactive substance.
+For instance, during a seizure, the area of your brain causing the seizure may hold on to more of the radioactive tracer.
+This can pinpoint the area of the brain causing your seizures.